valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_service.md

 `--skip-hash-check`
 : Skip hash check when verifying dependencies on chain

-To understand how to use various chain profiles refere to `Chain Selection` section on the `autonomy mint` command documentation.
+To understand how to use various chain profiles refer to `Chain Selection` section on the `autonomy mint` command documentation.

 ## `autonomy service activate`